slimtoolkit/slim/README.md

 - `--show-duplicates` - Show all discovered duplicate file paths (default: true).
 - `--detect-utf8` - Detect utf8 files and optionally extract the discovered utf8 file content (possible values: "true" or "dump" or "dump:output_target.tgz" or "dump:output_target.tgz::max_size_bytes" or "dump:output_target.tgz:::max_size_bytes").
 - `--change-match-layers-only` - Show only layers with change matches (default: false).
+- `--export-all-data-artifacts` - Archive path to export all data artifacts enabling the related flags if not set (if set to `.` then path defaults to `./data-artifacts.tar`)
 - `--remove-file-artifacts` - Remove file artifacts when command is done (note: you'll loose the reverse engineered Dockerfile)

 Change Types: